Worlds Challenge

 This is a picture of the Welcome Area.
 If you have a Second Life account and software installed, then you can click the image to explore the Welcome Area and the four other rooms (Solar Extremes, Gaia’s Greenhouse, World Travel Lounge and Walk-in-Art).

-They are literally “Toy Worlds” because they are dioramas created with dollhouse furniture and other miniature toys that are photographed with a RICOH THETA S 360° Camera.
+Toy Worlds are also being used as a baseline for comparing platforms.
+They are literally “Toy Worlds” because they are dioramas created with dollhouse furniture and other miniatures that are photographed with a RICOH THETA S 360° Camera.
 The resulting photos are posted on the Kuula 360° photo sharing service in order to overlay links.

-They are also figuratively “Toy Worlds” in that they are really just intended to be entertaining placeholders for the more sophisticated Worlds that will hopefully be created with more advanced software in the not too distant future.
+They are also figuratively “Toy Worlds” in that they are really just intended to be entertaining placeholders for the more sophisticated Worlds that will hopefully be created with more advanced software in the future.

 You can find out more about them on the Toy Worlds page.